mdjarv/DynamicCommandParser/README.md

 Since the library does not care if you use linebreaks or not you can string multiple commands on one row:

 `^CMD,v1,v2$ ^CMD,v3,v4$ ^CMD$`

-However it is worth noting that not using linebreaks at the end of sending may cause your serial connection to not automatically flush its buffers which will cause a delay before the Arduino catches the string.
-This can be avoided by explicitly flushing the buffers after sending.